 Gefahrenhinweise (EU): H302-H312-H332

 Harmful if swallowed.
 Harmful in contact with skin.
 Harmful if inhaled.

 Avoid breathing dust/fume/gas/mist/vapours/spray.
 Wear protective gloves/clothing.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
-IF SWALLOWED: Specific treatment (see label).
+IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Specific treatment (see label).
 Dispose of contents/container in accordance with local/regional/national/international regulations.